Skip to contents

 listw

-A row-standardised spdep listw object (class "listw"), ready for spdep::moran.test(), spdep::localMoran(), spatialreg::lagsarlm(), and related spatial analysis functions.
-The weights are row-standardized (style = "W") with zero.policy = TRUE.
+A row-standardised spdep listw object (style = "W", zero.policy = TRUE), ready for spdep::moran.test(), spdep::localmoran(), spatialreg::lagsarlm(), and related functions.

 Examples